-The purpose of this project is to describe the fundamental concepts of client/server, and to prove that the client/server technology capable of bridging the chasm between user expectation and the ability of inforation system (IS) organization to fulfill this expectation.
-Next, the advantages of the client-server computing that made this module to be cosidered from the most important organizations in the world are listed.
-Finally future client/server changes are considered.
+The purpose of this project is to describe the fundamental concepts of client/server computing, and to show that the client/server technology capable of bridging the chasm between user expectation and the ability of inforation system organization to fulfill this expectation.
+It also presents the advantages of the client-server computing.